jeff-gitcode/node-todo-rest-api/README.md

 # Node Todo REST API

 This project is a Todo REST API built using Node.js, TypeScript, and MongoDB, following the Clean Architecture principles.
-It provides a simple interface for managing todo items and interacting with albums from JSONPlaceholder.
+It provides a simple interface for managing todo items, interacting with albums from JSONPlaceholder, and user authentication with JWT.

 ## Project Structure